 Interference

-Figure 3 shows the distribution of participant responses to the self-reported acceptability item about interference.
-Responses are grouped by personal sensing data stream and the amount of active effort required to collect it.
-One sample t-tests revealed that each mean interference score (depicted as the solid red line) was significantly more acceptable than 0 (gray dashed line indicating undecided).
-Table 3 reports the summary statistics for each one sample t-test and pairwise correlations between personal sensing data streams.
-An ICC (type 3) showed that, on average, interference ratings were moderately consistent across the data streams, ICC = .42, 95% CI = [.31.53].
+Figure 3 shows the distribution of the participants’ responses to the self-reported acceptability item about interference.
+Responses were grouped by personal sensing data stream and the amount of active effort required to collect it.
+One-sample t tests revealed that each mean interference score (depicted as the solid red line) was significantly (all P < .001) more acceptable than 0 (the gray dashed line indicating undecided).
+Table 3 reports the summary statistics for each 1-sample t test and pairwise correlations between the personal sensing data streams.
+An intraclass correlation coefficient (ICC; type 3) showed that, on average, interference ratings were moderately consistent across the data streams (ICC =0.42, 95% CI 0.31-0.53).

 Table 3.
-Bivariate and Univariate Statistics by Acceptability and Personal Sensing Data Stream
+Bivariate and univariate statistics by acceptability and personal sensing data stream.